warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 Variational Quantum Eigensolver (VQE).
 We'll use the VQE to analyze a fundamental model in condensed matter physics, the Hubbard model.

 You've noticed the length of this post by now.
-It is not for the windowshopper.
-This is intentional; I've favored a long, winding, wandering, uncertain path as the search for uses of a quantum computer.
+It is intentional; I've favored a long, winding, wandering, uncertain path as the search for uses of a quantum computer.
 Let's get started!
 {% annotate *Note to the prospective reader:* I've done my best to only assume you've read the [four essays at QuantumCountry](https://quantum.country/). %}